n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 2/1/24
 I spoke with another colleague of mine who reminded me that I should check the atlas clusters in MongoDB itself.
-After logging in, the dashboard showed how our database had been paused due to inactivity so I clicked resume to revert it back to its old self again & waited for it to reboot.
+After logging in, the dashboard showed how our database had been paused due to inactivity so I clicked resume to revert it back to its old self again & waited for it to reboot successfully, which it did.
 -->